Ket3r/script-server-wiki/Authentication.md

 If you are using reverse proxy with authentication, you can pass authenticated user to Script server using HTTP header (for example X-Forwarded-User)
 And then you can enable this particular header in Script server for user identification.
 To do it, use [access.user_header_name](https://github.com/bugy/script-server/wiki/Server-configuration#--user_header_name) field

-Check #219 for proxy configuration examples
+Check [ticket #219](https://github.com/bugy/script-server/pull/219) for proxy configuration examples